 - IP address monitoring: Monitor IP addresses of incoming traffic and take preventative measures against unidentified or malicious sources.

 Considerations when purchasing network monitoring software

-- Open source versus proprietary software: Open source solutions are often available for no charge and are preferable for businesses with full-fledged IT teams to do in-house customizations.
-On the other hand, proprietary software is offered on a subscription basis, often without the option to customize on the user's end.
+- Open source versus proprietary software: Open source solutions are often available for no charge and are preferable for businesses with fully-fledged IT teams to do in-house customisations.
+On the other hand, proprietary software is offered on a subscription basis, often without the option to customise on the user's end.
 Businesses need to evaluate their IT competencies and then choose the type of network monitoring software that fits best.

 Relevant network monitoring software trends

 - Rise of internet of things (IoT) will demand intelligent network monitoring software: The IoT is now being used by many businesses for day-to-day operations.
-IoT connections will rise in the coming years and so will the traffic coming from them.
+IoT connections will rise in the coming years and so will the traffic they create.
 This can generate new problems for network administrators.
 Vendors such as Domotz are working on creating intelligent remote network monitoring software that can support the ad hoc needs of IoT devices.

 - Software-defined networking (SDN): SDN allows network administrators to create more agile and flexible networks without changing the physical setup, simply by changing network configurations.
 This process is an upgrade from the traditional architecture, in which individual devices make traffic decisions based on their configured routing tables.
 In the coming years, businesses will be adopting more SDN architecture to make their networks more flexible.